BehnamZeinali/IMUNet_Android/README.md

-# IMUNet: Efficient Regression Architecture for IMU Navigation and Positioning (Android Implementation)
+# IMUNet: Efficient Regression Architecture for Inertial IMU Navigation and Positioning (Android Implementation)
-This repository contains an android implementation for the [IMUNet](https://arxiv.org/abs/2208.00068) paper.
+This repository contains an Android implementation for the [IMUNet](https://ieeexplore.ieee.org/abstract/document/10480886) paper.

 It has three parts: